sajjadalijokhio/PythonUrlShortner/README.md

 ### Contributing
 If you would like to contribute to this project, please feel free to submit a pull request with your changes.

-### Acknowledgments
-This project was created as an educational example and demonstration of using the Tkinter library and the `pyshorteners` library to build a simple application.
-Enjoy using the URL shortener!